mazzalab/pyntacle/README.md

 ```
 and following the prompt on screen.

-Additionally, you need other dependencies to compile pyntacle.
+Additionally, you need other dependencies to compile Pyntacle.
 You can
 easily fetch them using the package manager
 [Mac Ports](https://www.macports.org/install.php) .